 The range of scores is as follows:

-Your credit score is a combination of many factors; one of which is how many hard inquiries you have.
-Too many of these inquiries reflects poorly on you because it says you applied to get credit other places.
-Each hit can reduce your credit score by five to ten points, so it’s important to only run a hard pull on your score when you are reasonably sure you will be approved for the credit cards or other loan you applied for.
-To learn more check out https://www.myfico.com/credit-education/faq/credit/how-do-inquiries-impact-credit-scores
+Your personal credit score is a combination of many factors, one of which is how many hard inquiries you have.
+Too many of these inquiries reflect poorly on you because it says you applied to get credit in other places.
+Each hit can reduce your credit score by five to ten points, so it’s important only to run a hard pull on your score when you are reasonably sure you will be approved for the credit cards or other loan you applied for.
+To learn more, check out https://www.myfico.com/credit-education/faq/credit/how-do-inquiries-impact-credit-scores

 Your FICO credit score is calculated through a specific algorithm in which each aspect of your credit is weighted differently.

 - Your Payment History: Comprising a hefty 35% of your score, your payment history tells the story of your financial growth.
 Late payments can stay on your score for up to seven years, weighing it down significantly.

 - Your Outstanding Balances: The next important aspect of your credit score is how much money you currently owe, making up 30% of your final number.
 This is also weighed with how much available credit you have.
 If you are maxing out your credit cards regularly, it can lower your score.

 - Length of Credit History: The longer you have been amassing fair credit, the better your score, but this section only accounts for 15% of your overall number.

 - New Credit: New credit is always a double-edged sword for lenders to see.
 On the one hand, other financial institutions deemed you fit enough to loan you money, but on the other hand, you haven’t proven you are going to pay it back yet.
 This portion of your credit makes up 10%.